REDUCING OUR FOOTPRINT FROM THE FACTORY TO YOUR FRONT DOOR

 WORKING TO MAKE “WASTE” A THING OF THE PAST

-We are also focused on reducing waste in other areas of our retail operations.
+We are also focused on reducing waste in other areas of our operations.
 For example:

 CHANGING HOW WE PACKAGE AND TAG OUR PRODUCTS

 Bags, boxes, hang tags, labels — it all adds up.
 That is why changing how we package and tag our products is a big priority for us.
 We are phasing out virgin plastic and opting for recycled materials, while designing new processes that cut our need for packaging all together.
-By the end of 2021, all clear plastic polybags used to protect JACK & JONES products will come from recycled sources.
-Our hang tags are made with Forest Stewardship Council (FSC) certified paper and our care labels are 100% recycled polyester.
+Since beginning of 2022, all plastic polybags used to protect and ship JACK & JONES products come from recycled sources.
+All our paper-based tags such as e.g. hangtags, jacrons and batches are made with Forest Stewardship Council (FSC) certified paper and our care labels are 100% recycled polyester.
 By 2025, all consumer-facing packaging will be 100% reusable, recyclable or compostable.

 100% of our hang tags are produced with Forest Stewardship Council (FSC) certified paper or cardboard.
-We have created a streamlined BETTER PRODUCT tag where you can easily see the credentials of our better products.
+We have created a streamlined BETTER PRODUCT tag where you can easily see the credentials of our more sustainable items.
 We are also looking at alternative materials like felt and silicone for tags and other types of packaging.

 Our care labels that tell you important things like how to wash your item and if an item can be ironed are 100% third party certified recycled polyester.
-All of our woven labels are made with 20% recycled polyester yarn.
-By 2022, it will be 50%.
+Since 2022, all of our woven labels are made with 50% recycled polyester yarn.

 Recycling is only part of the story though.
 We want to minimize our use of packaging overall.
 We are on track to reduce our use of polybags by 30% in 2022.
 We have designed new shipping boxes to reduce waste, energy use and the amount of material needed.
 They are also smaller, meaning more boxes to each shipping pallet minimizing our storage and transport needs.